Xerox vs. Lexmark: Which Printer Brand Is Best for Me?

 1. An Array of Office Printer Options

-Both Xerox and Lexmark have extensive office printer options, both single-function (print-only) and multifunction (print, copy, scan and fax) for small, medium and some large-sized businesses.
+Both Xerox and Lexmark offer extensive office printer options, both single-function (print-only) and multifunction (print, copy, scan, and fax), for small, medium, and large businesses.

-The options for small workgroups include machines that are best suited for workgroups of up to 10 daily users with a capacity to print up to 800-12,000 pages per month.
-Examples of single-function devices from both brands for small workgroups include the Xerox VersaLink B400 and Lexmark MX431ADN.
+The options for small workgroups include machines best suited for workgroups of up to 10 daily users and able to print 800-12,000 pages per month.
+Examples of single-function devices from both brands for small workgroups include the Xerox VersaLink B410 and Lexmark MX431ADN.

-Medium workgroup options include printers that can meet the needs of workgroups with up to 20 daily users that print at a volume somewhere in the 1,500-15,000 pages per month range.
-Examples include the VersaLink C605 and Lexmark CX625ADE, both of which are color printers.
+Medium workgroup printers are designed for workgroups with up to 20 daily users who print between 1,500 and 15,000 pages per month.
+Examples of these printers include the VersaLink C625 and Lexmark CX625ADE, which are color printers.

-Finally, both brands have options for large workgroups, which can be defined as workgroups with more than 20 daily users and a print volume of over 10,000-75,000 pages per month.
-Examples in the large workgroup category include the AltaLink B8155 and the Lexmark MX911DTE.
+Both brands also offer options for large workgroups, defined as workgroups with more than 20 daily users and a print volume of 10,000 to 75,000 pages per month.
+Examples in this category include the AltaLink B8255 and the Lexmark MX911DTE.

 • Cutting costs by offering a one-source solution for supplies and on-site service.